cyrneko/ublue-custom/README.md

 This is a custom image built on top of Sericea-Nvidia from the [Universal-Blue](https://universal-blue.org) project.

 The main purpose of this is to provide myself a uBlue image with the `niri` wayland compositor pre-installed, that I can then apply to all my devices.
+This also means that **many of the changes here are very opinionated.** You'll find that things won't quite work out of the box due to image overrides and the likes if you don't know what you're doing.

 > (Info below may not always be up-to-date or complete)